Shubham-Rasal/portfolio3/src/content/blog/devlog-1.md

 ```

 Using the Gemini free LLM API, I was able to get the features for 887 news articles.
 This helped in finding the best predictors of stock movement and what magnitude will it move with.

+That's all for this devlog.
+Stay updated for newer editions!!